What Does Equity Mean in Real Estate?

 Tips for Building Equity That Can Increase Your Net Worth

 Net equity is different from gross equity.
-Net equity is the gross equity less the costs of selling the home.
-These costs may include the commission for the realtor, unpaid property taxes, and items in the closing costs you did not pass on to the home buyer.
+It's your gross equity less the costs of selling the home.
+These costs might include realtor commissions, unpaid property taxes, and any closing costs not paid by the buyer.

-For example: Your home sells for $200,000 and your mortgage on the home was $150,000.
-Your equity is $50,000.
-However, you may owe a commission of $12,000 to your Realtor.
-Your other closing costs such as escrow fees, title charges and tax prorations, etc., could add another $3,000 in seller-paid costs.
-Your net equity is then $35,000.
-Net equity is the amount you would pocket at the end of the sale.
+If your home sells for $200,000 and your mortgage on the home is $150,000, your equity is $50,000—but you owe a commission of $12,000 to your realtor.
+Your other closing costs such as escrow fees, title charges, and tax prorations add another $3,000 in seller-paid costs.
+Your net equity is now reduced to $35,000: $50,000 less $12,000 less $3,000.

 How is Home Equity Built?

-- Down payment: The money you put into the home that reduces the initial mortgage.
-For example, a 20 percent down payment on a home valued at $100,000 is $20,000.
-You would start with an equity of $20,000 and avoid the need to pay mortgage insurance.
-Your mortgage would be the remaining $80,000 to start.
+Homeowners can build home equity in a variety of ways.
+The money you put into the home as a down payment reduces the initial mortgage.
+For example, a 20 percent down payment on a home valued at $100,000 is $20,000 so you would start with an equity of $20,000 before you even make a mortgage payment.

-Home improvements: If you make home improvements that raise the fair market value of your home, this increases your equity.
-For example, you spend $50,000 on a kitchen remodel that increases the market value by $30,000.
-Now you have raised your equity by $30,000, assuming you didn't take out a home equity loan to pay for the new kitchen.
+Your equity increases if you make home improvements that increase the fair market value of your property as well.
+For example, you might spend $50,000 on remodeling your kitchen and this increases the market value of the home by $30,000.
+Now you've increased your equity by $30,000, assuming you didn't take out a home equity loan to pay for the new kitchen.

 How is Home Equity Reduced?